JamesRGit/Java-Projects/SnakeGame/README.md

-Snake Game (Java Swing)
+Snake Game

-This is a classic implementation of the Snake game, built from scratch using only Java and the Swing library for the GUI.
+This is a classic implementation of the Snake game, built from scratch using Java and the Swing library for the GUI.

 Features:

-Start Screen: The game waits for the user to "Press Enter to Play."
+- Start Screen: The game waits for the user to "Press Enter to Play."
-Game Over Screen: Displays the final score and offers options to "Press Enter to Restart" or "Press Esc to Quit."
+- Game Over Screen: Displays the final score and offers options to "Press Enter to Restart" or "Press Esc to Quit."
-Score Tracking: The score increases as the snake eats food.
+- Score Tracking: The score increases as the snake eats food.
-Smooth Controls: Uses a Swing Timer for the game loop and KeyAdapter for responsive arrow key controls (no "Enter" key required!).
+- Smooth Controls: Uses a Swing Timer for the game loop and KeyAdapter for responsive arrow key controls (no "Enter" key required!).
-Safe Quit: The 'Escape' key can be used at any time (on the start screen, in-game, or on the game over screen) to safely close the application.
+- Safe Quit: The 'Escape' key can be used at any time (on the start screen, in-game, or on the game over screen) to safely close the application.

-How to Build and Run
+How to Build and Run:

 This is a Maven-based project.
 You must have Java and Maven installed to run it.